 The origin story for the Museum of Science begins in 1830—some 29 years before Charles Darwin published his Origin of the Species—and our institution has been evolving and innovating since day one.
 Our new Long-Range Plan is the next step in the evolution of the Museum of Science.

-In January 2014, the Museum began the process of collecting input from multiple constituencies in the community, including, trustees and overseers, staff, the Volunteer Service League, members and visitors (children and adults), civic leaders and leaders at peer institutions, and teachers who bring their students to the Museum and who also participate in professional development workshops offered by the Museum.
+In January 2014, the Museum began the process of collecting input from multiple constituencies in the community, including, trustees and museum advisors, staff, the Volunteer Service League, members and visitors (children and adults), civic leaders and leaders at peer institutions, and teachers who bring their students to the Museum and who also participate in professional development workshops offered by the Museum.

 The goal was to develop a 10-year arc of institutional visions, themes, and goals, with an actionable implementation plan for the first five years.
 In all, more than 900 people shared their ideas as the sketch of a plan began to form.
 In December 2014, a first draft was completed and reviewed by the Board.
 A new draft—more granular in detail—was produced and the final Long-Range Plan was approved by the Board at the Museum’s annual meeting in June 2015.